|Spring Semester II 2019 – Barcelona, Spain||click here for price||click here for dates||BSS2|

 Although the Digital Representation Principles course is mandatory for students without experience in design, this course is also recommended for those design students who want to deepen their knowledge of digital tools and learn more about the Adobe Suite.

-Typography and Graphic Design (6 ECTS / 3 U.S. credits)
+Typography, Graphic, and Visual Design (6 ECTS / 3 U.S. credits)

 This course focuses on graphic communication with special attention to the written word and their integration and relationship with images, colors and textures.
 Projects ranging from artistic and experimental calligraphy, typography, poster composition, editorials and digital interaction.
 The course centres on the vision of graphic design as an essential element of communication crossing social, cultural and functional boundaries.
 The complete manual and technological resources of ELISAVA are available to students from printing materials and movable type to computers and tablets.